ferrisgram/ferrisgram/examples/README.md

-# **FretGram**
+# **FerrisGram**
 ## **Examples**
-This directory contains the examples for the fretgram library.
+This directory contains the examples for the ferrisgram library.
 We do not have any example at the moment as the library is still under development.

 ## **Contributing**
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.